SQL SUBSTRING Function

 SQL Substring in Order Clause

-In this example, we used inside an Order By Clause to sort the data using this result.
-The below statement will sort the records using the Email starts at index position 4 and counts 5 characters from there.
+In this example, we used the SUBSTRING function inside an Order By Clause to sort the data using this result.
+In the below example, SUBSTRING(Email, 4, 5) will extract the text starting at index position 4 and count 5 characters from there.
+The ORDER BY Clause will sort the records using that extracted five characters.

 SELECT [FirstName]